sgodfrey66/Polls_and_press/part_02/readme.md

 ## Requirements

-We expect a formatted and complete Jupyter Notebook by end of class on January 16th, 2019, which accomplishes the following:
+We expect a formatted and complete Jupyter Notebook by end of class on Wednesday April 24, 2019, which accomplishes the following:

 - Identifies which of the three proposals you outlined in your lightning talk you have chosen
 - Articulates the main goal of your project (your problem statement)